threefoldfoundation/books/content/mytwin/intro/mytwin.md

 - creating and owning information is unlimited
 - exchanging value is free and unlimited as well, no borders
 - telling about your product or services is free, no need to pay for promotion
-- finding products or services is free, no need to pay for an aggregation site such as Airbnb
+- finding products or services is free, no need to pay for an aggregation site Airbnb
-- communication is free, it follows the shortest path, and not listened too (no influence)
+- communication is free follows shortest path and not listened too
 - co-ownership is easy to organize
 - collaboration is easy and based on your digital skills